 There are other deductions and reliefs which can be claimed to reduce the gain still further most notably the annual personal exemption and special exemptions applying to dwelling houses.

 Specific rules to non-resident or non-UK-domiciled persons and to persons with temporary residence/non-residence in the United Kingdom.
-In essence, to escape the tax, an individual must be resident outside the United Kingdom for "five years" (as defined).
+The minimum condition, to escape the tax, is that an individual must be resident outside the United Kingdom for "five years" (as defined).

 DISPOSAL OF BUSINESS ASSETS